-Public Attention on Data Privacy
+Public Attention to Data Privacy

 We provide legal advice on a whole range of data protection issues.
 This is some of what we do:

 - Data audits based on the processing activities of the client

 - Providing help and advice with data protection compliance on a worldwide basis (including the GDPR in Europe)

 - Setting up appropriate documentation and policies to ensure compliance

 - Helping manage the relationship with data protection authorities